 The Big Blind

-Anyone looking to go big who hasn’t been on a crowd equity funding campaign page before might find some of the pre-money cap valuations a little fruity.
+Anyone looking to go big who hasn’t been on a crowd equity funding campaign page before might find some of the pre-money cap valuations a little frothy.
 Mature company value indicators like P/E ratios don’t make much sense at the early stage, which would be anywhere from back of an envelope on the kitchen table, to revenue generating prototype on the high street.
-The first thing the £100k big blind at a table like Seedrs needs to know is where the game is at, before they settle into their seat, and order the same punchy cocktail as the £50k small blind.
+The first thing the £100k big blind looking to join the Ebru Evrim cap table needs to know is where the game is at, before they settle into their seat, and order the same punchy cocktail as the £50k small blind.

 Start-ups come in all shapes and sizes, and each case has a past, present and future that must be judged on merits, but generally speaking platforms like Seedrs are there to help start-up entrepreneurs raise much needed growth capital without giving away all their shares at the beginning.
 While Dragon’s Den makes for good viewing, and netting a Dragon has it’s own intrinsic value (and dangers), in the real world at seed investment stage, no one expects entrepreneurs who’ve put heart, soul, £50k savings and their house on the line to give away much more than 20% to get to where they’re aiming for, unless they’re a Silicon Valley start-up with a billion dollar Unicorn in their pocket.